Project-NISEI/cobra/README.md

 Then initialize everything and bring up the server.

+Note: If you are running on Apple silicon, replace `docker-compose` below with `docker-compose -f docker-compose.yml -f docker-compose.apple.yml`

 ```
 docker-compose up -d db
 # wait for the db to be ready. (docker-compose logs db) will end with "database system is ready to accept connections"